-WALL STREET loves to depict everyday investors as fools.
+WALL STREET LOVES to depict everyday investors as fools.
 But there’s scant evidence this is true—and plenty of reason to question Wall Street’s motives in perpetuating this myth.

 No doubt about it, many individuals make investment mistakes.
 But so, too, do many professionals.
 Indeed, if everyday investors were so incompetent, it would presumably be easy for professional money managers to take the other side of their misguided trades and thereby beat the market.
-Yet legions of data prove that most money managers trail the market averages.
+Yet reams of data prove that most money managers trail the market averages.
 That suggests most individuals aren’t getting taken to the cleaners by the pros—and they’re probably doing okay.

 This makes sense: The markets are reasonably efficient, meaning stock and bond prices reflect all currently available information.
 Even if amateur investors don’t know what they’re doing, this market efficiency protects them, because most of the time they’re getting a fair price.
 So what could cause amateurs to do far worse?
 There are three potentially devastating errors.